 Although billions of packages are circling the globe each year, your chances of losing a package with UPS are rare.
 But when it does occur, the process is frustrating.
 First, the company must deal with the USPS customer, making things right on their end.
 Then they must invest time in recovering what they can of the loss.
 It’s not an ideal situation, but by planning for a small number of packages to have this problem, processing the issues will be easier, and having the right insurance in place is key.

 Setting internal policies for handling lost packages is critical to making the process smoother.
 If a customer calls and says a package is lost, missing, or damaged, what will your company do?
 Making sure that everyone is following the same policy will streamline the process and mitigate the risk of additional customer aggravation.

 Taking into account the value of the item that you’re shipping and UPS shipping insurance maximums will help make better decisions and create better policies.
 Additionally, when you understand the fine print of UPS insurance coverage, such as the exclusion of coins and other items, you’ll know what to expect in these situations.

 Many different factors play a role when you decide to purchase shipping insurance, but by keeping all these details in mind, you can mitigate risk and ensure that your item arrives at its destination with greater security.

 Shipware delivers volume parcel and less-than-truckload shippers intelligent and innovative distribution solutions and strategies.
-Whether you ship with FedEx, UPS, USPS or regional carriers, our contract negotiation and invoice audit services are guaranteed to reduce your parcel and LTL shipping costs by 10 to 30 percent, with no disruption to current operations.
+Whether you ship with FedEx, UPS, USPS, or regional carriers, our contract negotiation, and invoice audit services are guaranteed to reduce your parcel and LTL shipping costs by 10 to 30 percent, with no disruption to current operations.
 Our team of experts has over 200 combined years of carrier pricing experience.
-We have negotiated thousands of FedEx, UPS and LTL contracts – saving our clients an average of 19 percent of their annual shipping spend.
+We have negotiated thousands of FedEx, UPS, and LTL contracts – giving our clients average savings of 21.5 percent of their annual shipping spend.